Stuart Forster discusses a memorable a series of moments with a camera that resulted in creating inspirational travel photography from Canada.

 Photographing at night in Canada

-The Northern Lights are seen at their best from autumn into springtime.
+The northern lights are seen at their best from autumn into springtime.

 Low levels of light pollution plus dark skies in the likes of the Yukon and northern Manitoba mean outstanding opportunities to photograph aurora borealis flickering and dancing.
+(Check out my tips on how to photograph the northern lights.)

 Carrying a tripod sometimes seems a little excessive to anyone who isn’t a keen photographer.
 It would be difficult to successfully capture images of northern lights or natural landmarks in low light without one.